LadyRonja/portfolio/README.md

 # Welcome!

 My name is Ronja and this is my living portfolio.
-I update and trim this as needed when I complete new projects and feel I've grown old ones.
+I update and trim this as needed when I complete new projects and feel I've outgrown old ones.

 Each major project has a link to its own page where you can read more and see code examples of my primary responsibilities for that project.